devicetree-org/lopper/README-architecture.txt

                        // example: add a special ID into various nodes modify = "/:pnode-id:0x7";
                 };
+                lop_15 {
+                       compatible = "system-device-tree-v1,lop,modify";
+                       // property add to node + matching child nodes modify = "/amba/:testprop:testvalue";
+                       // nodes that match this regex will have the operation applied nodes = "/amba/.*ethernet.*phy.*";
+                };

 # node add: copies the compiled node to the target device tree